 Think the restaurants in Covent Garden are there solely to cater to tourists?
 Then the only thing you’ll be eating are your words.

-From gourmet kebabs at a hidden chef’s table to slap-up steak dinners, lively counter dining spots and a grand cafe-restaurant that looks like it’s just waltzed out of Vienna, Covent Garden’s restaurants have so much more to offer than just pre-theatre dining.
+From a gourmet chef’s table hidden in a kebab joint to slap-up steak dinners, lively counter dining spots and a grand cafe-restaurant that looks like it’s just waltzed out of Vienna, Covent Garden’s restaurants have so much more to offer than just pre-theatre dining.

 Story Cellar

-Tom Sellers’ first Story was pretty good (after all, it only won two Michelin stars…) and his follow-up here in Neal’s Yard ain’t bad either: a more casual space where you can sit up on marble counters and watch the chefs go to work on racks of succulent rotating rotisserie chicken.
+Tom Sellers’ first Story was pretty good (after all, it only won two Michelin stars…), so you’ll want to check out the sequel.
+Story Cellar is a more casual restaurant in Covent Garden’s lively Neal’s Yard, where you can sit up on marble counters and watch the chefs go to work on racks of succulent rotating rotisserie chicken and grilled dishes like BBQ cod and grilled quail with ‘cowboy butter’.
 Downstairs, there’s a walk-in wine cellar and a couple of plushier sit-down tables surrounded by banquette seating, coloured in a deep shade of red.
 That’s the other side of the story…

 Dishoom Covent Garden